Romo55s/MH-Automotriz-Auditoria/README.md

 - No database required - authentication is handled by Auth0

 ### 2. Agency Selection
-- Choose the agency you're working with
+- Choose the agency you're working with from the dropdown
-- Each agency has its own Google Sheet for data storage
+- Each agency can have its own configuration

 ### 3. Inventory Session
 - Start an inventory session
-- Use the device camera to scan barcodes
+- Use the device camera to scan barcodes and QR codes
 - Confirm each scan with optional photo capture
-- View real-time statistics and scanned codes
+- View real-time statistics and scanned codes table

-### 4. Data Export
+### 4. Session Management
-- On "Stop Inventory", data is sent to Google Sheets
+- Track session duration and scan count
-- Python script is triggered to get REPUVE data
+- View photos taken during scanning
-- Sheet is updated with complete vehicle information
+- Stop session when complete

 ## 🔧 Configuration